Nubuki-all/Enc/README.md

 `DATABASE_URL` | input valid Mongodb Database Url `ENCODER` | Encoder's name/nickname to be included in captions can also contain encode info.
 `FCHANNEL` `FCHANNEL_STATS` | Input Channel id where **only** the output video will get forwarded.
 For the 2nd variable input message id of a message in channel to be used as live status for encodes.
+`ALWAYS_DEPLOY_LATEST` | When restarting or running bot always pull latest code from upstream repo or default repo if none is given
 `ALLOW_ACTION` type=bool | Set to True or False depending on whether you want encoding chat actions enabled for bot `UPSTREAM_REPO` `UPSTREAM_BRANCH` | Input custom repo link and custom repo branch name, For use with the update function
    | *Note:* Update will fail if there are new modules or dependencies in bot.
 Redeploy if that happens